ubucon-asia/docs.ubucon.asia/docs/overview.md

 Lunch is usually provided.
 Details could be vary by epending on environment and venue policy, It could be either meal boxes for each person or fingerfood buffet catering that would allow participants to pick foods they would like.
 ## Budget
+Total budget amount is usually around between 30,000 USD and 45,000 USD including travel grant.
+Exact total budget amount is vary by the host city and country.

+Funding is mostly raised with sponsorships.
+Some part is also raised with donations from individuals and ticket fee income.
+While most expenses are covered by funds raised with sponsorships, many sponsors don’t deposite sponsorship fee until late in the process.
+(There are also some sponsors deposit fees after the event due to their own policy)
 ## Sponsorship
+While Canonical usually joins us as sponsor with top-tier sponsorship package, Usually it's not enough with just funds we got from Canonical.
+Thus, we also reach out companies who would be interested to sponsor us and promote them through the community.

 ## Infrastructure & Equipments